sympa-community/ansible-role-sympa/README.md

 *sympa_web_nginx_snippet* which can be included in a virtual host configuration file.

+The FCGI settings can be adjusted with the variables *sympa_web_nginx_read_timeout* and *sympa_web_nginx_fcgi_options*.

+With a lots of lists and a fresh WWSympa instance it takes a while to generate the list overview:

+    # raise FCGI timeout to 3 minutes
+    sympa_web_nginx_read_timeout: 180

 ## Custom scenari

 Custom scenari can be installed from files listed in the *sympa_scenari*